QMCPACK/qmc_algorithms/README.md

 Primarily for QMCPACK (http://qmcpack.org/ ), but could be used more generally useful.

+Directories:
-LongRange - Ewald summation on a lattice for long range (Coulomb) potentials
+* LongRange - Ewald summation on a lattice for long range (Coulomb) potentials.
+* Variational - Demonstration of variational principle for energy of hydrogen and helium atoms.
+* Wavefunctions - Various functional forms for wavefunctions.